plastikaweb/plastikspace/documentation/accessibility.md

 ### Pa11y CI Accessibility Test Runner

-We use [pa11cy-ci](https://github.com/pa11y/pa11y-ci) accessibility test runner to run CI.
+We use [pa11cy-ci](https://github.com/pa11y/pa11y-ci) accessibility test runner.

 It runs against the different app pages, so each app should have a configuration file named `.pa11yci.json`: